sketch-hq/SketchAPI/docs-website/pages/plugins-publish-plugin.md

 ---
 title: Publishing Plugins
 summary: How to publish a plugin for the first time and how to publish updates
-permalink: /guides/publishing-plugins/
+permalink: /plugins/publish-a-plugin

+# Previous developer documentation
+redirect_from:
-redirect_from: /introduction/updating-plugins/
+  - /introduction/updating-plugins/
+  - /guides/publishing-plugins/

-order: 150
+order: 105
 ---

 Sketch plugins are listed in a GitHub repository.
 This document explains how to publish it there and how to allow Sketch to receive updates for your plugin.